-In 2017, the Universal Periodic Review entered its third cycle.
-The first set of countries which had their human rights record reviewed under this new cycle, during the 27th UPR Session in May 2017, by the Human Rights Council are: Algeria, Bahrain, Brazil, Ecuador, Finland, India, Indonesia, Morocco, the Netherlands, the Philippines, Poland, South Africa, Tunisia and the United Kingdom.
-Significant attention was paid to issues relating to nationality and statelessness during this review, with a total of 54 relevant recommendations made.
-These were addressed to 12 of the 14 countries under review, with South Africa and Bahrain receiving the greatest number of recommendations.
-Kenya and Slovakia were most active in making recommendations relating to statelessness and nationality during the 27th UPR session.
-The topics addressed in recommendations issued during the review were accession to and implementing the 1954 and/or 1961 Statelessness Conventions; civil registration, including birth registration (an important tool to prevent statelessness); establishing a statelessness determination procedure; avoiding arbitrary detention for stateless persons; categorizing statelessness as a protection status; refraining from deprivation of nationality; and addressing gender discrimination in nationality laws.
+The first Universal Periodic Review Sessions of 2018 took place between 15-26 January and had the following countries under review by the Human Rights Council: The Bahamas, Barbados, Botswana, Burundi, France, Israel, Liechtenstein, Luxembourg, Mali, Montenegro, Romania, Serbia, Tonga and the United Arab Emirates.
+Significant attention was paid to issues relating to nationality and statelessness during this review, with a total of 64 relevant recommendations made.
+These were addressed to 12 of the 14 countries under review (Mali and Tonga did not receive any relevant recommendations), with The Bahamas, Serbia, Botswana and the United Arab Emirates receiving the greatest number of recommendations.
+Sierra Leone was most active in making recommendations relating to statelessness and nationality during the 29th UPR session.
+The topics addressed in recommendations issued during the review mainly focused on issues related to gender discrimination, discrimination on the basis of nationality, treaty accession, children’s right to a nationality and birth registration.
 Download our full analysis of the statelessness related recommendations made during this UPR session here.